CharisseHao/LoL-role-impact/README.md

 <iframe src="assets/bivariate-plot-kda.html" width=800 height=435 frameBorder=0></iframe>

 Taking a closer look at this plot, we find that all positions seem to have relatively the same spread in z-scores, with the median ranging from around -0.1 to -0.5.
 The boxplot for top seems to be slightly lower compared to the others, and top and support are the only roles containing outliers.
+We also notice that the variance for top is comparably lower than the rest of the positions.
+This shows more consistency in KDA for top players, which suggests a less explosive playstyle for top.
 Once again, we notice the roles of middle and bottom have higher z-scores, as their box plots are higher than the other positions’.

 <iframe src="assets/bivariate-plot-dc.html" width=800 height=435 frameBorder=0></iframe>